giangvincent/giangvincent/README.md

 I had worked for a company that outsourcing for many agencies from Germany.
 In the time, I worked here I used Symfony and VueJs to develop registration pages of a bank system.
 After that I moved to another team to develop variety online shops using Shopware Platform.
 In this role, I used VueJS, JS and Symfony to resolve many difficult tasks and issues.

-Tech stacks: Vue JS / React / JS / HTML / CSS + Laravel / PHP + Express JS / Node JS + MySQL / Redis + AWS / Serverless / GCS
+Tech stacks: PHP / Laravel / Symfony / SQL / MySQL / JS / VueJS / ReactJS / CSS / SASS / Google App Engine / AWS / Serverless

 🌱 I’m currently learning React JS 📫 How to reach me: giang.dlinh@gmail.com